Rekord/rekord-angular/README.md

   defaults: {done: false}
 });

-RekordBind( $scope, Task ); // Listens to all tasks
+Rekord.Bind( $scope, Task ); // Listens to all tasks

 var task = Task.create({name: 'Task #1'});

-RekordBind( $scope, task ); // Listens to a single task
+Rekord.Bind( $scope, task ); // Listens to a single task

 var done = Task.all().where('done', true);

-RekordBind( $scope, done ); // Listens to collection of all done tasks
+Rekord.Bind( $scope, done ); // Listens to collection of all done tasks

 var page = done.page( 10 );

-RekordBind( $scope, page ); // Listens to a page from a collection
+Rekord.Bind( $scope, page ); // Listens to a page from a collection
 ```

-### RekordResolve
+### Rekord.Resolve

-RekordResolve generates functions for routing libraries to return an object
+Rekord.Resolve generates functions for routing libraries to return an object
 once it's completely loaded.
 This is used in routing libraries to avoid displaying the
 UI before data is completely loaded.
 Route parameters can also be used by specifying a string containing text in the format `{paramName}`.